liebki/MinecraftServerForkDownloads/README.md

 # Minecraft Server Fork Direct Download

 This repository contains various Python scripts for easy Minecraft server download and compilation.
-It automatically lists the latest versions of popular Minecraft server types, including Vanilla, PaperMC and Sponge on a daily basis, with additional server types to follow.
+It automatically scrapes and lists the latest versions of popular Minecraft server types, including Vanilla, PaperMC and Sponge every three days, with additional server types to follow.

+---

+### I own said Tools/Pages/APIs etc. and want the scraping to stop!
+- The json files are automatically built every three days by workflows, which scrape the data, if you are the owner of one of those APIs/Pages/Tools and want me to remove/stop the usage/scraping of said API/Page/Tool, please contact me I will take it down without hesitation!
+- Mail: ciranuxdev
+- Host: gmail
+- Subject: "Takedown/Scraping Stop"

 ---